The Art of Surrender: Finding Sleep at 3am

 For Adam W, and for you...

-I promised my friend Adam W. I’d write him a letter to read at 3 a.m. when he wakes up and can’t get back to sleep.
-This letter is for him, and for all of us.
+I promised my friend Adam W. I’d write him a letter to read at 3 a.m. when he wakes up and can’t sleep.
+This letter is for him and all of us.

 But before you wreck your circadian rhythm reading on your iPhone in the middle of the night, please protect yourself with blue-light blocking glasses.
-These are my favorite.
-I put them on at around 9pm, feeling both ridiculous and like a badass.
+These are my favorites.
+I put them on at around 9 p.m., feeling ridiculous and like a badass.

 The 3am Email